At almost $2000, the Samsung Galaxy Fold is just about the most expensive phone ever made. But is it actually worth getting?

 “I think we’ve sold 400,000 to 500,000 Galaxy Fold smartphones,” Koh Dong-jin, president and CEO of Samsung’s IT & Mobile Communication Division, told reporters at Consumer Electronics Show (CES) 2020 in Las Vegas.

 Compared to Galaxy Note 10 and Galaxy S10 sales, half a million units isn’t exactly impressive.
 However, this phone is a completely new concept; it folds up and turns from a normal phone into a pseudo-tablet, offering you, essentially, two devices in one: a phone and a mini-tablet.
 You also get 512GB of storage.
 But is everything as it seems?
 Is the Samsung Galaxy Fold worth it?
-Or are you better off waiting for the Galaxy S11 in Q1 2020 (it’ll be about 50% cheaper)…
+Or are you better off getting the Galaxy S20 for around 50% less?

 Samsung Galaxy Fold Reviews

 Samsung Galaxy Fold Price – Best Place To Get It?

 If you’re sold on the concept and don’t mind paying $2000/£2000 for a phone, the #1 best place to pick up a Galaxy Fold is direct from Samsung – it does finance deals that start from $79.17/£79.17 a month, spreading the cost of the phone over 12-24 months.